 In the event DukeEngage suspends or terminates the student’s right to participate in the program:

 - The student and/or parent or guardian must pay the expenses necessary for the student to return to the outbound airport or city of origin.

 - The student and or parent or guardian may owe and be required to pay to Duke the costs incurred by Duke on behalf of the student in connection with the program, or the planning of it, including without limit:

 - Airfare, vaccination and visa costs, and payments to housing providers or other businesses that have provided goods and services

 - Stipend funding

 - Return flights and associated travel expenses

-- DukeEngage will not be recorded on Student’s University transcript.
+- DukeEngage participation will not be recorded on the student’s University transcript.

-Student shall not be liable for repayment of the cost of the DukeEngage Experience in the event DukeEngage determines, in its sole discretion, that Student is prevented/delayed from beginning and/or completing the Experience due to causes beyond Student’s reasonable control and occurring without Student negligence, such as but not limited to natural disaster, war or civil unrest, and breakdowns in commercial transportation.
-Under these circumstances, Student must refund a pro-rated portion of the Stipend and relinquish any unused airline tickets to DukeEngage.
+The student shall not be liable for repayment of the cost of their DukeEngage program in the event DukeEngage determines, in its sole discretion, that the student is prevented/delayed from beginning and/or completing the program due to causes beyond the student’s reasonable control and occurring without the student negligence, such as but not limited to natural disaster, war or civil unrest, and breakdowns in commercial transportation.
+Under these circumstances, the student must refund a pro-rated portion of the stipend and relinquish any unused airline tickets to DukeEngage.